 20/20 Eye Care Network

-With over 3.3 million individuals affected, 20/20 Eye Care Network, Inc. had a data breach earlier this year that compromised both personal and protected health information.
+With over 3.3 million individuals affected, 20/20 Eye Care Network, Inc. had a data breach that compromised both personal and protected health information earlier this year.
 According to classaction.org, this incident was “the result of [their] failure to implement ‘adequate cyber-security measures’ to protect consumers’ information.”
 As a result, hackers might have gained access to the names, addresses, social security numbers, member identification numbers, dates of birth, and health insurance information.

-Big or small, bad cybersecurity methods and practices can be costly and leave your company in financial and/or reputational ruin.
+Big or small, lousy cybersecurity methods and practices can be costly and leave your company in financial and reputational ruin.
 And as the workforce will continue to work from home, this will leave your company vulnerable to all sorts of threats.